mathieu-superpose/DoNoteReact/README.md

 # DoNoteReact

-Take note in Markdown and store them in Localstorage.
+Take notes in Markdown and store them in Localstorage.
 Developped in one day for THP Next bootcamp 2021

 <p align="center">